People in this country love getting out into nature and keeping an eye out for our iconic animals like the platypus.

 With habitat destruction, bushfires, floods, drought and pollution putting this Aussie icon under pressure, we must act now.
 Every sighting and attempted sighting plays a crucial role in better understanding and protecting the platypus, so that it can thrive far into the future.

-Inspired?
-You can look for platypus at any time of year.
-Sign up to get resources and tips for spotting a platypus and get out there!
+Feeling inspired?
+The platy-project is returning for September 2023!
+Sign up to get resources and tips for spotting a platypus and get ready to get out there!

 [button link="http://www.acf.org.au/platy-project-signup" text="I'll look for a platypus"]